-These duties are summarised below and set out in the Board Charter, which is reviewed every two years and is available on the Company's website, www.resimac.com.au
+These duties are summarised below and set out in the Board Charter, which is reviewed every two years and is available on the Company's website.

-- Overseeing management's performance in implementation of the Company's strategy - Oversee the conduct of the Company's business to evaluate whether the business is being properly managed and to ensure that it is conducted in a transparent, honest and ethical manner; - Ensure that adequate procedures and controls are in place to identify the principal risks of the Company's business and delegate the implementation of appropriate systems to manage these risks by the Board Committees and management; - Select, appoint, evaluate the performance of, determine the remuneration of, plan for the successor of, and removal of the Chief Executive Officer; - Ensure that adequate plans and procedures are in place for succession planning of both the Board and management, including appointing, training and monitoring the performance of senior management; - Approve the annual operating budget and any significant capital expenditure; - Monitoring the Group's operating and cash flow performance, financial position and key metrics, and overseeing the integrity of the accounting and corporate reporting systems including external audit; - Ensuring the Company's values and ethical standards are driving the Company's culture; - Oversee the process for making timely and balanced disclosure of all material information to the Australian Securities Exchange (ASX); - Reviewing the Group's risk management framework and monitoring that the Group is operating within the tolerances outlined in the risk appetite set by the Board; and - Ensuring the safety of employees by ensuring adequate practices and support is in place to address potential workplace health and safety related issues, both physiological and psychological, that may arise from the effects of COVID 19 and changes to working arrangements.
+- Overseeing management's performance in implementation of the Company's strategy - Oversee the conduct of the Company's business to evaluate whether the business is being properly managed and to ensure that it is conducted in a transparent, honest and ethical manner; - Ensure that adequate procedures and controls are in place to identify the principal risks of the Company's business and delegate the implementation of appropriate systems to manage these risks by the Board Committees and management; - · Select, appoint, evaluate the performance of, determine the remuneration of, plan for the succession of, and removal of the Chief Executive Officer; - Ensure that adequate plans and procedures are in place for succession planning of both the Board and management, including appointing, training and monitoring the performance of senior management; - Approve the annual operating budget and any significant capital expenditure; - Monitoring the Group's operating and cash flow performance, financial position and key metrics, and overseeing the integrity of the accounting and corporate reporting systems including external audit; - Ensuring the Company's values and ethical standards are driving the Company's culture; - Oversee the process for making timely and balanced disclosure of all material information to the Australian Securities Exchange (ASX); - Reviewing the Group's risk management framework and monitoring that the Group is operating within the tolerances outlined in the risk appetite set by the Board; and

+• Ensuring the safety of employees by ensuring adequate practices and support is in place to address potential workplace health and safety related issues, both physiological and psychological.